osome-iu/hoaxy-frontend/frontend/news_sources/README.md

 # What should I do?

-Place a file called `top-news-usa.json` in this location populated with json data regarding news that has the following shema:
+Place a file called `top-news-usa.json` in this location populated with json data regarding news that has the following schema:

 ```json
 {"id":